 Try the margarita on the rocks or frozen or in different flavors, like mango, strawberry or “manberry.”

 The Rio’s rooftop, with direct Flatiron views, is nearly as famous as its margs.
 There’s often a wait to get a seat up there, but it’s worth it.
-The dining area on the main floor is colorfully decorated but not as exciting as the roof, which has its own bar and a large, lovely, Mexican-tile fountain as the centerpiece.
+The dining area on the main floor is colorfully decorated but not as exciting as the roof, which has its own bar and a large.

 It can get pretty hot, too, so in the summertime, request a table with shade (not all of them have it).
 Sometimes the restaurant turns on misters to keep you cool.

 The Rio is casual.
 You dine on wooden benches, smaller wooden tables or Emu patio furniture.
 Some are topped with umbrellas.
+The renovation brought in some newer, nice outdoor furniture.
 There are also standing heaters to keep it warm when temps drop.